On the de Almeida--Thouless Transition Surface in the Multi-Species SK Model with Centered Gaussian External Field: Minimizers of the replica symmetric functional

 Next, we check continuity.
 Fix an irreducible $\Delta^2$.
 Regarded as $|\mathscr S|^2 +|\mathscr S|$-dimensional Euclidean vectors in the usual Euclidean norm, let $\lim_{n\to\infty} (\Delta^2_n, \tau^2_n) = (\Delta^2,\tau^2)$ for some sequence $(\Delta^2_n, \tau^2_n)_{n\ge 1}$, where each $\Delta^2_n $ is irreducible.
 For an arbitrary subsequence $(\Delta^2_{n_m}, \tau^2_{n_m})_{m\ge1}$, there exists a further subsequence $(\Delta^2_{n_{m_k}},\tau^2_{n_{m_k}})_{k\ge1}$ such that the limit $\lim_{k\to\infty}q^*(\Delta^2_{n_{m_k}},\tau^2_{n_{m_k}})$ exists due to the compactness of $[0,1]^{\mathscr S}$.
 Define a jointly continuous vector-valued map From the continuity of $H$, In the case $\tau^2\ne \0$, by the uniqueness in Proposition \ref{prop: uniqueness of fixed-point}, the preceding display implies Therefore, the full sequence converges, that is, $q^*(\Delta^2,\tau^2)=\lim_{n\to\infty} q^*(\Delta^2_n,\tau^2_n)$, establishing the desired continuity whenever $\tau^2\ne \0$.
 Now, consider the case $\tau^2=\0$ and suppose $(\Delta^2_n,\tau^2_n)\gee (\Delta^2,\tau^2)$ for all $n\in\mathbb N$.
 By the previously established monotonicity, we have Combining this with \eqref{eq: continuity of H} yields \eqref{eq: subsubseq converge}, since $q^*(\Delta^2,\tau^2)$ is the maximal fixed-point by definition.
 Therefore, the full sequence converges in this case as well.
 This finishes the proof. \end{proof}

 For each $s\in \mathscr S$, define the function For irreducible $\Delta^2$, define the regions In what follows, we show that the regions $\mathsf{R}_i$ for $i=1,2$ are totally ordered with respect to $q^*$, which will play a key role in the proof of Proposition~\ref{prop: min and max of support}. \begin{lemma} Assume irreducible $\Delta^2$.
-For $i=1,2$, we have Moreover, \end{lemma} \begin{proof} We proceed by induction on the number of species $m\colonequals |\mathscr S|.$
+For $i=1,2$, we have In fact, we have \end{lemma} \begin{proof} We proceed by induction on the number of species $m\colonequals |\mathscr S|.$

 If $m=1$, then the concavity of $G_1$, which follows from Lemma~\ref{lem: concavity of fixed-point equation}, combined with $G_1(0)\ge 0>G_1(1)$ show that $G_1(q)>0$ if $0< q<q^*$ and $G_1(q)<0$ if $q>q^*$, verifying the base case.